jonathancavallin/Jet_Tagging_NNs_DeepLearning_Project/README.md

-In particle physics, accurate jet tagging plays a crucial role, enabling the identification of events originating from different physical processes; a wide range of Deep Neural Network (DNN) approaches have been explored for this task.
+In particle physics, accurate jet tagging plays a crucial role, enabling the identification of events originating from different physical processes; a wide range of Deep Neural Network (DNN) approaches have been explored for this task.
 The current state of the art is represented by ParT, a transformer-based model.
 Recently, the xLSTM architecture has been introduced, a redesigned recurrent neural network that achieves performance comparable to, in some tasks even surpassing, transformer models in natural language modeling.